uml-app1-2016/Supplify/README.md

 We also discussed the UX/UI of the application and decided on 3 main layouts: one main layout for searching, another for the results, and a third for user settings.
 (Dan has a drawing of the layout)
 Actual Work Progress

+Current work...
-Dan started working on the main layout and has a functional accordian as we discussed in previous meeting. (see Screenshot image)
+* Dan started working on the main layout and has a functional accordian as we discussed in previous meeting. (see Screenshot image)
-George started working on the settings layout
+* George started working on creating a database for saved searches / search history
-Yusuf started on the scraper
+* Yusuf started on the scraper